dblock/code.dblock.org/_posts/2010/2010-08-02-supporting-msi-uninstall-in-dotnetinstaller.markdown

 _Link the Bootstrapper_

 You can now link the bootstrapper with InstallerLinker.
-We’ll use MSBuild to automate our build.
+We'll use MSBuild to automate our build.

 {% highlight xml %}
 <Target Name="build-bootsrapper">